-Buildings consume substantial amount of electricity annually.
+Buildings consume substantial amounts of electricity annually.
 Electricity is needed in lighting, HVAC systems, electric appliances and other equipment, such as lifts and escalators.
 Increasing electricity price and pollution from electricity production is pushing towards savings in electricity consumption.
-Thus, careful electrical and lighting design must be undertaken when designing energy efficient buildings.
+Thus, careful electrical and lighting design must be undertaken when designing EeBs.

-Lighting can share a big part of electricity consumption of buildings.
+Lighting can contribute to a substantial share of electricity consumption of buildings.
 More energy efficient lighting does not only save electricity, but it can also contribute to the quality of light and productivity of workers in buildings.
 Usually, daylight should be utilized as much as possible.
-South facing windows and obstruction free courtyard decrease the need of artificial lighting.
-Utilizing daylight can be seen one of the most effective and cheapest method to reduce electricity consumption of lighting.
-The quality of daylight is also comfortable.
+South facing windows and obstruction free courtyard decrease the need for artificial lighting.
+Utilizing daylight can be seen as one of the most effective and cheapest methods to reduce electricity consumption of lighting.
+The quality of daylight also contributes to comfort.
 However, the optimization between windows gaining daylight and preventing from heat losses must be done.
-(Bauer;Mösle;& Schwarz, 2010)
+(Bauer et al., 2010)